humanitiesplusdesign/data-pen/README.md

 webpack-dev-server
 ```

-Running `npm install` (or `yarn` if you have it) should also automatically run `bower install`, but if it doesn't, run that yourself.
+(you can also use `yarn` instead of `npm install` if you have it)

 ### Building

 To simply build the project, run `webpack`.
-However, when actually working, you probably want to use `webpack-dev-server` (which you need to install by `npm install -g webpack-dev-server` as mentioned above), which spawns the app on localhost:3000, and stays to watch for changes in the project files, automatically recompiling them.
-At the moment you still need to reload the browser to see changes, but we will eventually enable hot module loading so that they will be automatically updated with changes.
+However, when actually working, you probably want to use `webpack-dev-server` (which you need to install by `npm install -g webpack-dev-server` as mentioned above), which spawns the app on localhost:3000, and stays to watch for changes in the project files, automatically recompiling them and intelligently refreshing the browser.

 ### Running completely against a local SPARQL endpoint